-Communities with HS rates between 84% and 1 91.99%.
-Communities with HS rates less than 84% 0 Development has a mixed-use component that includes rental Up to 2 space for a commercial business(s) (which can be in a separate points ownership structure such as a condominium).
+• Communities with HS rates less than 84% 0 Development has a mixed-use component that includes rental space for a commercial business(s) (which can be in a separate ownership structure such as a condominium).
 Commercial income must be reflected in the budget; additional point for spaces that create jobs for local community members and/or service the local community.
-4 Includes commercial component (can be in basis if consistent with the Code) 1 Creates jobs for local community members and/or 1 service the local community Development will have a range of income levels and at least Up to 3 15% of the units are considered unrestricted (under LIHTC) points units.
-15% of the units are market rate 1 Up to 20% of the units are market rate More than 30% of the units are market rate 3 More than 30% of the units are market rate 3 Development is designed using Crime Prevention Through Environmental Design (CPTED).
-Please see www.planning.org/pas/quicknotes/open/pdf/Qn42.pdf 1 for the key principles of CPTED.
-Please note which principles have been incorporated ENGAGEMENT AND SERVICES Developer is a community-based nonprofit that has a demonstrable track record of community engagement, is 3 incorporated in the state of RI, has IRS 501(c)3 status and has operated housing in the neighborhood or similar neighborhoods in the state.
+Up to 2 points • Includes commercial component (can be in basis if consistent with the Code) 1 Creates jobs for local community members and/or service the local community 1 Development will have a range of income levels and at least 15% of the units are considered unrestricted (under LIHTC) units.
+Up to 3 points 15% of the units are market rate 1 Up to 20% of the units are market rate 2 More than 30% of the units are market rate 3 Development is designed using Crime Prevention Through Environmental Design (CPTED).
+Please see www.planning.org/pas/quicknotes /open/pdf/Qn42.pdf for the key principles of CPTED.
+Please note which principles have been incorporated 1 ENGAGEMENT AND SERVICES Developer is a community-based nonprofit that has a demonstrable track record of community engagement, is incorporated in the state of RI, has IRS 501(c)3 status and has operated housing in the neighborhood or similar neighborhoods in the state.
 The qualifying non-profit developer may be part of a joint venture if they own at least 50% of the general partner interest of the borrower entity.
-Developer has participated in a public engagement process 1 that includes community meetings and community input 1 beyond those held for the locally mandated approval process (must be documented), and the process was conducted within 12 months of the date of application for LIHTC.
+3 Developer has participated in a public engagement process that includes community meetings and community input beyond those held for the locally mandated approval process (must be documented), and the process was conducted within 12 months of the date of application for LIHTC.
+1 Proposal is in a QCT and/or there is a Concerted Community Revitalization Plan that meets the criteria outlined in the Federal Criteria section of the Allocation Plan 1

-Proposal is in a QCT and/or there is a Concerted Community Revitalization Plan that meets the criteria outlined in the Federal Criteria section of the Allocation Plan 1 Development certifies compliance with the Affordable Connectivity Program included in the 2021 Federal Infrastructure Bill.
-Up to 3 points Qualified Tenants (income at or below 200% of the federal poverty level("FPL")) must pay \$9.99/month (or required minimum per program) and the property owner coordinates \$30/month subsidy for 100 megabit per second, or higher speed, service from the service provider.
-2 Alternatively, for income eligible residents with incomes above 200% of the FPL but less than 60% of AMI, Development provides 100 megabit per second, or higher speed, service at a cost to the resident of no more than \$9.99/month.
+Development certifies compliance with the Affordable Connectivity Program included in the 2021 Federal Infrastructure Bill.
+Up to 3 points • Qualified Tenants (income at or below 200% of the federal poverty level("FPL")) must pay \$9.99/month (or required minimum per program) and the property owner coordinates \$30/month subsidy for 100 megabit per second, or higher speed, service from the service provider.
+2 • Alternatively, for income eligible residents with incomes above 200% of the FPL but less than 60% of AMI, Development provides 100 megabit per second, or higher speed, service at a cost to the resident of no more than \$9.99/month.
 3 For the alternative metric above (residents over 200% of FPL) the cost for broadband provision must be reflected in the proforma operating budget, and cost itemized for review.
 The application must include a written proposal for the provision of the infrastructure that supports the proposed broadband service.
 At a minimum, the applicant must commit to providing the service for 15 years from the last placed in service date.
 Development incorporates the space and/or provides supportive services to residents based on the list of prioritized services outlined in the Prioritized Supportive Services Table below.
 Up to 4 Points Qualifying Standards: MOU between applicant and provider included in application, outlines costs and includes a narrative describing services to be provided.
 Minimum of 24 hours per year of services to be provided, outcomes and attendance to be tracked.
 Services must be free to all income and/or age qualified residents.

-- Transportation, where applicable, provided at no cost - Residents must be made aware of all services available
+Transportation, where applicable, provided at no cost Residents must be made aware of all services available